How to Cut Your Competitor Research Time by 90%: The Smart Way to do Menu Research on Delivery Apps

 Most restaurant owners waste hours and hours every month manually checking competitors on delivery apps when search-based menu intelligence can deliver better results in under 30 minutes.

 How much time are restaurants spending on competitor research?
-It's impossible to tell.
+Why manual methods fail in UAE's market

 In my experience, if you try and keep track manually, it's at least a full workday every month spent clicking through Talabat profiles, screenshotting Deliveroo menus, and updating spreadsheets with competitor prices.